-Earnings and assignments contain important information about the nature of production and the value of organization that has been empirically ignored by organizational economists until now.
+Earnings and assignments contain important information about the nature of production and the value of organization that has been empirically ignored by organizational economists until recently.
 Using this information requires embedding organizations in an equilibrium model.
 We have taken a first step towards exploiting this information by embedding an organizational model in a labor market equilibrium with heterogeneous individuals.
-This step has costs, as it leads us to abstract from many details of internal labor markets that are the focus of much of the organizational economics literature, in particular, how organizations respond to the problem of providing individuals incentives.
-But it also generates enormous benefits by allowing us to exploit previously underexploited information to quantify an effect that organization has on productivity and earnings distributions.

 Specifically, we study how much hierarchical production increases lawyers' productivity and amplifies skill-based earnings inequality.
-We develop an equilibrium model of a hierarchy inspired by Garicano and Rossi-Hansberg (2006) and estimate its parameters in order to construct counterfactual productivity and earnings distributions - what lawyers would produce and earn if it were not possible for highly-skilled lawyers to leverage their talent by working with associates.
+We develop an equilibrium model of a hierarchy inspired by Garicano and Rossi-Hansberg (2006) and provide empirical evidence on counterfactual productivity and earnings distributions - what lawyers would produce and earn if it were not possible for highly-skilled lawyers to leverage their talent by working with associates.
 We conclude that hierarchies expand substantially the productivity of lawyers: they increase aggregate output by at least 30%, relative to non-hierarchical production in which there is no vertical specialization within offices.
-We also find that hierarchies expand substantially earnings inequality, increasing the ratio between the 95th percentile and median earnings among lawyers from 3.7 to 4.8, mostly by increasing substantially the earnings of the very highest percentile lawyers in business and litigation-related segments, and leaving other lawyers' earnings relatively unaffected.
+We also find evidence that hierarchies expand substantially earnings inequality, increasing the ratio between the 95th percentile and median earnings among lawyers, mostly by increasing substantially the earnings of the very highest percentile lawyers in business and litigation-related segments, and leaving other lawyers' earnings relatively unaffected.

-We conjecture that while hierarchies contribute substantially to productivity and earnings inequality in our context, their effect on productivity and especially earnings might be far smaller than in other contexts.
-In industries where production is more physical-capital intensive, top-level managers sometimes earn multiples in the hundreds of times of what their subordinates earn, and they control enormous organizations (see Gabaix and Landier, 2008).
-We speculate that the complexity and customization of problem-solving in law firms limits the ability of agents to leverage their human capital: coordination costs are relatively high, as production requires some agent to spend time on each problem and communicating the specifics of an unsolved or new problem is costly.
+We conjecture that while hierarchies contribute substantially to productivity and earnings inequality in our context, their effect on productivity and especially earnings might be much greater in other contexts.
+In industries where production is more physicalcapital intensive, top-level managers sometimes earn multiples in the hundreds of times of what their subordinates earn, and they control enormous organizations (see Gabaix and Landier, 2008).
+We speculate that the complexity and customization of problem-solving in law firms limits the ability of lawyers to leverage their human capital: coordination costs are relatively high, as production requires some agent to spend time on each problem and communicating the specifics of an unsolved or new problem is costly.
 More work is necessary in order to uncover systematic differences in the return to knowledge hierarchies across sectors and to link such differences to the characteristics of the knowledge involved.
 Time and knowledge are both scarce inputs, and exploiting increasing returns associated with knowledge depends critically on how much time must be expended in doing so.